TimThuering/N-Body-Simulation/README.md

 # N-Body-Simulation

-This project was created in the course of a bachelor thesis.
+This project was created as part of a bachelor thesis.

 It contains code for n-body simulations that was used to analyze the runtime behavior of two n-body algorithms:
 The naive approach and the Barnes-Hut alogrithm.